plone/plone.restapi-angular/docs/reference/services.rst

         });

-This service is used by AuthenticationService and ResourceService to mark a loading status when any http request is done.
+This service is used by LoadingInterceptor http interceptor that marks a loading status when any http request is done.